University of Texas at Austin College of Education

+The College of Education is the education school of the University of Texas at Austin.

 One of 18 colleges and schools at the University of Texas in Austin, Texas, the College of Education provides a variety of academic degrees in education fields, as well as certification programs at all levels.
-It has consistently ranked among the top public university graduate education programs by U.S. News & World Report.
-The 2014 edition of "America's Best Graduate Schools" ranks the College of Education fourth behind Vanderbilt University, Johns Hopkins University, and Harvard University.
-The College employs 105 full-time tenured/tenure track professors and 84 non-tenure track.
+It has consistently been ranked among the top public university graduate education programs by U.S. News & World Report.
+The 2025 edition of "Best Graduate Schools" ranks the College of Education sixth behind University of Wisconsin–Madison, Columbia University, University of Michigan, Vanderbilt University, and University of California, Los Angeles.
+The College employs 106 full-time tenured/tenure track professors and 145 non-tenure track.

 History

-Founded in 1891 as the School of Pedagogy, the College of Education has a legacy of helping to determine the role of the university in teacher education.
+The College of Education was founded in 1891 as the School of Pedagogy.
 Joseph Baldwin, a leader in state and national education associations, was appointed the first professor of pedagogy by the University of Texas Board of Regents on August 25, 1891.
-The current College of Education was established in 1905, with five departments, three centers, two offices, and one laboratory.
+It was established as the College of Education in 1905, with five departments, three centers, two offices, and one laboratory.